epw/consensus/consensus.md

 **Name:** Johan, Master Lu, Mina, Zoe, Indra, Roy, Puteri, Madame Leena, Marshki, Luce, Goswami, Sena

-**Why was your humanity trivialized?** Because I was poor, because I was neurodivergent, because of my transgressions
+**Why were you overlooked, downtrodden, or trivialized?** Because I was poor, because I was neurodivergent, because of my transgressions
-**Why is your humanity still in question?** Because I see things as they really are, because I make my own path, because people started noticing me
+**Why are you ignored, oppressed, or dismissed?** Because I see things as they really are, because I make my own path, because people started noticing me
 **Why are you hunted?** Because I'm famous, for my forbidden knowledge, so my students are not

 **Looks:**